ihbrune/Anti-DoS-Valve/README.md

                 shareOfRetainedFormerRequests="5"
         />

-This configuration is similar to the configuration used in the server farm that used the valve first.
-The individual servers face normale loads between one and two million requests per day on dynamic (aka servlet generated) content.
-Here are some explanations for the settings:
+This configuration is similar to the one used in the server farm where the valve was originally deployed.
+Those servers handled normal traffic of one to two million requests per day on dynamic (servlet-generated) content.
+Key aspects of this configuration:

-*alwaysAllowedIPs*: Allows all requests from internal IP ranges to prevent blockings of employees on corporate devices
+* *alwaysAllowedIPs*: Whitelists internal IP ranges so employees on corporate devices are never blocked.

-*alwaysForbiddenIPs*: The real configuration contains several IP ranges that caused problems in the past
+* *alwaysForbiddenIPs*: In production, this contained several IP ranges that had caused repeated issues in the past.

-*relevantPaths*: Matches only the dynamic parts of the web applications.
-Try to exclude CSS, JS, images and other static content, unless requests to this kind of content place a heavy burden on your server
+* *relevantPaths*: Matches only dynamic application endpoints.
+Static assets like CSS, JS, and images are excluded unless they place a heavy burden on the servers.

-*maxIPCacheSize* to *shareOfRetainedFormerRequests*: This settings proved to work quite well for several years
+* *maxIPCacheSize* to *shareOfRetainedFormerRequests*: These settings proved reliable and effective over several years of operation.

 # Monitoring

-After the first commissioning, the valve should be closely monitored so that disturbances of regular users can be recognized and stopped early.
+After initial deployment, the valve should be monitored closely to detect and resolve any unintended disruption to legitimate users early on.

-The corresponding entries are found in the Tomcat log files, entries of blocks can be found here via the keyword `AntiDoSMonitor`.
+Blocked requests are recorded in the Tomcat log files and can be filtered using the keyword `AntiDoSMonitor`.

-An alternative is monitoring with JMX, for example via `JConsole`.
-The internal states of the valve are visible via JMX and the settings of the valve can also be changed without restarting the server.
+Alternatively, the valve can be monitored via JMX (e.g. using `JConsole` or VisualVM).
+Internal monitor metrics are exposed via JMX, and configuration parameters can even be adjusted at runtime without restarting the server.

-# Marking mode
+# Marking Mode

-Available since 1.2.0 this mode enables usages in which the valve operates in conjunction with the webapps in the Tomcat server.
-Here the valves power and flexibility in recognizing probably malicious behavior can be used to generate hints for the application and thus allowing for softer responses then blocking requests completely.
-In this mode the valve **never actually blocks** any requests, it only adds information in the request object the application can use.
+Available since version 1.2.0, this mode enables use cases where the valve works cooperatively with web applications running on Tomcat.
+Instead of blocking requests outright, the valve's ability to detect suspicious traffic can provide hints to the application, allowing for gentler handling.
+In marking mode, the valve **never blocks** requests; it only attaches metadata to the `HttpServletRequest` for the application to inspect.

-One example might be the prevention of email address harvesting from public websites.
-Your application might use the hints from the valve to hide email addresses if too many requests are counted and display an informative text message that regular users can understand.
-This allows for tighter valve configurations because the risk of disturbing regular users is much lower.
+One example is preventing email address harvesting on public web pages: the application can check for the valve's flag and hide email addresses (or present a captcha / explanatory message) once request rates look suspicious, without outright blocking regular visitors.
+This also allows for tighter rate-limiting thresholds because the risk of disrupting normal users is much lower.

-This is an example configuration:
+Example configuration:

         <Valve className="org.henbru.antidos.AntiDoSValve"
                 monitorMode="marking"
                 monitorName="MARKING VALVE"
                 alwaysAllowedIPs=""
                 alwaysForbiddenIPs=""